crypdick/potter-fanfic/README.md

 ### Strategy 2: Hashing

 1. Map each row r to a number h(r) between 0 and N = 2^20-1.
-One suggestion (among many): represent published as mmddyy and words as nnn...n, and set h(r) to mmddyynnn...n mod N.

 2. Create a python list of N empty lists.